Olympia, Greece

 The sacred precinct, named the Altis, was primarily dedicated to Zeus, although other gods were worshipped there.
 The games conducted in his name drew visitors from all over the Greek world as one of a group of such "Panhellenic" centres, which helped to build the identity of the ancient Greeks as a nation.
-Despite the name, it is nowhere near Mount Olympus in northern Greece, where the Twelve Olympians, the major deities of Ancient Greek religion, were believed to live.
+Despite the name, it is nowhere near Mount Olympus in northern Greece, where the twelve Olympians, the major deities of ancient Greek religion, were believed to live.

 Ancient history records that Pisa and Elis, other villages in the region, contended with Olympia for management of the precinct, and that Olympia won, implying that the village was not identical to the precinct.
 The putative location of the ancient village is the modern village, which appears to have been inhabited continuously since ancient times.

 The archaeological site held over 760 significant buildings, and ruins of many of these survive.

-Of special interest to Greeks of all times is the Pelopion, the tomb of the quasi-mythical king, ancestor of the Atreids, the two kings who led their domains to war against Troy.
-The Peloponnesus is named for Pelops.
+Of special interest to Greeks is the Pelopion, tomb of the quasi-mythical king Pelops, who gives his name to the Peloponnese and was ancestor of Agamemnon and Menelaus, the Greek kings of the Trojan War.
 The tomb suggests that he may not have been entirely mythical.

 Another location that has a special interest to both ancients and moderns is the stadium.
 It is basically a field with start and end lines marked off by transverse curbing.
 The athletes entered under an archway of a vaulted corridor at the start.
 Spectators sat mainly on the field's sloping flanks.
 The length of this field became the standard stadion, an ancient Greek unit of distance, which appears in all the geographers.
 The stadium has been resurrected for Olympic use with no intentional alteration of the ancient topography.
 Transient stands are easily thrown up and removed.

-The first major games to have been played at in the Olympia stadium were said to have first begun in the 720s.
+The first major games to have been played at the Olympia stadium were said to have first begun in the 720s.
 These prestigious ancient games took place during the festival of Zeus at Olympia.
 Olympia was a sanctuary, but it was within the independent state of Elis, and since the Eleans managed the games, there was sometimes bias.
 The famous Olympic truce only mandated safe passage for visitors and did not stop all wars in Greece or even at Olympia.

 The village services the adjacent archaeological site to the southeast.
 The Kladeos River forms the site's western border.
 Visitors walk over the bridge to find themselves in front of the main gate.
 Full visitation is an extensive walking event.
 Some excavation is in progress there frequently.
 Moveable artifacts for the most part have found a home in one of the site's three museums.